Osgood Schlatter’s Disease

 What is Osgood Schlatter’s Disease?

 Osgood Schlatter’s Disease (OSD) is also known as tibial tuberosity apophysitis.
-It is the medical name for inflamed bone at the site of the tibial tuberosity growth plate, in adolescents.
+It is the medical name for inflamed bone at the tibial tuberosity growth plate site in adolescents.

 Osgood Schlatter’s Disease is an inflammation of the bone at the top of the tibia (shin bone), where the tendon from the patella (kneecap) attaches.
 It is an overuse knee injury rather than a traumatic injury.

-While Osgood Schlatter’s Disease is relatively common, it is a quite debilitating knee injury that occurs in young active children/adolescents.
+While Osgood Schlatter’s Disease is relatively common, it is a quite debilitating knee injury in young active children/adolescents.

 What the Symptoms of Osgood-Schlatter’s Disease?